vmware-tanzu/velero/design/Extend-VolumePolicies-to-support-more-actions.md

 			return false, err
 		}

-		// Also account for SnapshotVolumes flag on backup CR if action != nil && action.Type == resourcepolicies.Snapshot && boolptr.IsSetToTrue(v.SnapshotVolumes) {
+		// check if the action is not nil and the type is snapshot if action != nil && action.Type == resourcepolicies.Snapshot {
 			return true, nil
 		}
 	}